superterrific/dana-byerly/src/projects/kentucky-derby-magic-8-ball.md

 I updated the answer background to a blue gradient to give it a bit more of an [original 8 ball vibe](https://futureofworking.com/wp-content/uploads/2016/12/20-Funny-Magic-8-Ball-Sayings.jpg) without trying to figure out how to put the potentially long answers in a triangle.

-I'd like to think I could the animation, but overall I'm happy with the current state.
+I'd like to think I could improve the animation, but overall I'm happy with the current state.

 View all versions...